ArNeo-VR/EDVA/releases/README.md

 # [release] ED [ArNeo]-[version]-Profile-zippackage.vax

+Note that importing a package file **!
+WILL OVERWRITE !** any existing sounds or app/plugin files that have the same path and file name.

 Opening the 'VAX' VoiceAttack package will automatically import the following.
-Note that importing a package file **!
-WILL OVERWRITE !** any existing sounds or app/plugin files that have the same path and file name

 [Profiles]
  - EDVA Profile commands - "[release] ED [EDVA]-3.7.x-Profile.vap"